GM High Value engine

-The High Value engine family from General Motors is a group of cam-in-block or "overhead valve" V6 engines.
-They use the same 60° vee bank as the 60° V6 family they are based on, but the new 99 mm bore required offsetting the bores by 1.5 mm away from the engine centerline.
-These engines (aside from the LX9) are the first cam in block engines to implement variable valve timing, and won the 2006 Breakthrough Award from Popular Mechanics for this innovation.
-For the 2007 model year, the 3900 engine features optional displacement on demand or "Active Fuel Management" which deactivates a bank of cylinders under light load to increase highway fuel economy.
-It was rumored GM would produce a 3-valve design, but that never came to be.
-These engines were produced primarily at the GM factory in Tonawanda, New York and at the Ramos Arizpe engine plant in Mexico.
-The assembly line for this engine was manufactured by Hirata Corporation at their powertrain facility in Kumamoto, Japan.
+The High Value engine family from General Motors is a group of cam-in-block or overhead valve V6 engines.
+These engines feature cast iron blocks and aluminum heads, and use the same 60° vee bank as the 60° V6 family they are based on, but the new 99 mm bore required offsetting the bores by 1.5 mm away from the engine center line.
+These engines (aside from the LX9) are the first cam-in-block engines to implement variable valve timing, and won the 2006 Breakthrough Award from Popular Mechanics for this innovation.
+For the 2007 model year, the 3900 engine featured optional displacement on demand or "Active Fuel Management" which deactivates a bank of cylinders under light load to increase highway fuel economy.
+It was rumored that GM would produce a 3-valve design, but that never came to be.
+These engines were produced primarily at the GM factory in Tonawanda, New York, and at the Ramos Arizpe engine plant in Mexico.
+The assembly line for this engine was manufactured by Hirata Corporation at its powertrain facility in Kumamoto, Japan.

-As of the 2012 model year, GM no longer sells these motors in any US market vehicles.
+As of the 2012 model year, GM no longer sells these engines in any U.S. market vehicles.